FelipeSchulzLuz/FelipeSchulzLuz/README.md

 __________

-## Courses for add more knowedge in DevOps (I worked in the devops field for at least 10 years of my career, but I want to update myself)
+## Courses for add more knowedge in DevOps (I worked in infrastructure, network and security field for at least 5 years of my career, but I want to update myself)

 ### Frontend    Automação e Performance Performance Web I: otimizando o front-end
 - [x]